About We Help The Missing

 We commit ourselves to providing every resource in our reach to help.

-Marki Davis - CEO / Founder
+Marki Davis - President/CEO/Founder

 Marki has a background in Criminal Justice and in 2010 she attended the academy to become the Utah victim's advocate for the US Department of Justice's NamUs program.
 She is certified in Listening for Understanding, Crisis Management, and the University of North Texas' Missing Persons Protocol.